 - Gastrointestinal problems

-The symptoms of dengue may appear from any time between three days and two weeks from being bitten by the infected mosquito.
-If you become ill after returning from a trip, be sure to tell your doctor where you were traveling, so you can get a proper diagnosis and treatment plan.
+These symptoms may appear from any time between three days and two weeks from being bitten by the infected mosquito.
+If you become ill after returning from a trip, be sure to tell your doctor where you were traveling so you can get a proper diagnosis and treatment plan.

 Dengue Fever Treatment